ansuini/IntrinsicDimDeep/README.md

 **Prologue**

 Datasets can be very high-dimensional.
-In images, for example, each pixel counts for one (or three if coloured) dimensions, and it is very common to find datasets whose dimensionality is larger than 1,000,000.
+In images, each pixel counts for one dimension (three if coloured), so high-resolution images typically have dimensionality larger than 1,000,000.

-Countless examples could be made from the field of biology (genomics, epigenomics), particle physics, et cetera.
+Countless examples could be made from the fields of biology (genomics, epigenomics), particle physics, et cetera.

-This **embedding dimension** (ED) is the number of degrees of freedom of the data in the form they are normally used (unless they are compressed) while the **intrinsic dimension** (ID) is *the minimal number of parameters needed to describe it*.
-Of course the ID could be much lower than the ED, depending on how much structure and redundancy is present in the original representation!
+The **embedding dimension** (ED) is the number of *features* in the data (number of pixels, number of genes expressed in microarrays, etc.) and this is usually the number that counts when data are stored and transmitted (unless we compress it).

+The **intrinsic dimension** (ID) is, informally,

+*the minimal number of parameters needed to describe the data*.

+The ID could be much lower than the ED, depending on how much structure and redundancy is present in the original representation.

-For example let us consider a torus in 3 dimensions
+Let us make an example: a torus in 3 dimensions

 <img src="./docs/figs/torus_coords.png" width="600" />

-When we use the euclidean coordinates, in order to specify a point on its surface we give three values: ED = 3.
+When we use the euclidean coordinates we can specify a point on the torus giving three numbers: ED = 3.
 But in such a description we are not taking into account the structure of this surface.
-We are not even taking into account that *it's a surface*, i.e. an object whose intrinsic dimension (in this case) is two.
+We are not even taking into account that *it's a surface*.
-It turns out, in fact, that ID = 2 because we need only two coordinates (one angle for each generating circle) to specify uniquely a point on its surface.
+It turns out that, in fact, the ID = 2 in this case, because we need only two coordinates (one angle for each generating circle) to specify uniquely a point on its surface.

+Now let us imagine a dataset composed of a number of points lying close to the torical surface, with some small fluctuations due to the presence of noise.
+What we require from an algorithm that estimates the intrinsic dimensionality of this dataset is a value close to two, also if the *local* dimensionality of the noise perturbation (almost by definition of noise) is three.

-When we are given a new dataset, it is very often the case that we do not know much about it, even basic things like what is the process that generated it.
+When we are faced with a new dataset, very often we do not much about the process that generated it.
+(In the case of the torus, for example, we could ignore the fact that, in order to generate these data, it was enough to choose random pairs of angles with some probability distribution, transform angles in euclidean coordinates, and then add a small random perturbation to each of these points.)

-A very good question to ask in this case is "what is the intrinsic dimensionality of the data?"
+So, in general, it would be helpful, when exploring data, to know what is the intrinsic dimensionality to start with.
+It would be helpful for many purposes: compression, density estimation etc.

-In our work we used representations in the hidden layers of deep neural networks (DNN) as our data.
+In our work we investigated the intrinsic dimensionality of representations in the hidden layers of deep neural networks.

-The hope is that investigating their intrinsic dimensionality we can acquire a drop of knowledge that could help us - in synergy with the information acquired from other approaches - in elucidating the inner workings of deep neural networks.
-We also hope that the method of estimation used in this paper will (see below) will be helpful in many other problems in deep learning, that we did not yet address (or imagine).
+The hope is to use the ID of these representations - in synergy with other approaches - in elucidating the inner workings of DNNs.
+We also hope that the method of estimation used in this paper will be helpful in many other problems in deep learning and the analysis of datasets in general.

-**Main findings**
+**Main**

 It is well known that DNNs - in particular convolutional networks (CNN) - transform their input from the original space (pixels, sounds, etc.) to a progressively abstract form,